masonfmatthews/rails_assignments/projects/survey_opossum/README.md

 * Authors can drag-and-drop questions
 * Authors can add "Other" as an option to single-select multiple choice questions
-  * At design time:
-    * There should be a checkbox "allow other"
-    * If selected, those surveyed can enter their own text as an answer
+  * At design time, there should be a checkbox "allow other."
+If selected, those surveyed can enter their own text as an answer
-  * When the survey is being filled out:
-    * If the "allow other" option was specified at design-time, the user can check the option: "other", and a textbox will appear
+  * When the survey is being filled out, if the "allow other" option was specified at design-time, the user can check the option: "other", and a textbox will appear
 * Authors can create multi-select multiple choice questions
-  * This is very similar to the Dropdown question type, except when taking the survey, takers can select any number of answers, not just one.
+  * This is very similar to the Dropdown question type, except when taking the survey, takers can select any number of answers, not just one

 Viewing Results

 * Authors can export the results of their survey (in CSV)
-* When a survey author views survey results
-  * He should be given the option to view an aggregate report
+* When an author views survey results, he/she should be given the option to view an aggregate report
-    * For yes/no questions and single-choice questions:
-      * Show each possible answer along with the percentage of people who chose that answer
+  * For yes/no questions and single-choice questions, show each possible answer along with the percentage of people who chose that answer
-    * For textual questions:
-      * Show the answers in a list
+  * For textual questions, show the answers in a list

 ## Apocalypse Mode

-Survey Creation:
+#### Survey Creation:

-* Authors can add questions which only appear to takers if the taker selected a particular answer to an earlier question.
+Authors can add questions which only appear to takers if the taker selected a particular answer to an earlier question.
 In other words, perhaps question 3 only appears if the answer to question 1 was "Donkey."
 Note that this answer-checking could be done on Yes/No answers, multiple choice answers, or textual answers.

-Viewing Results:
+#### Viewing Results:

-* Graph the answers.
+Graph the answers.
 That's the only description you get.
 Make it work, make it awesome, and definitely use JavaScript for the graphs.